Melos requires a few one-off steps to be completed before you can start using it.

 regardless of whether a version has been specified.

-Once successfully bootstrapped, you can develop your packages side-by-side with changes to a single package immediately reflecting across other dependant packages.
+Once successfully bootstrapped, you can develop your packages side-by-side with changes to a single package immediately reflecting across other dependent packages.

 Melos also provides other helpful features such as running scripts across all packages.
-For example, to create a script which analyzes
+For example, to run dart analyzer in each package, add a new

 script item in your